 Liz is passionate about writing and storytelling and loves that she can use her skills to help organisations that are making a difference.
 After five years working for a gut-health charity, Liz joined Helplines Partnership in 2024 and is excited to raise awareness of helplines and the amazing work of our members.

 Stella has worked in helplines for 15 years, with a background in information provision and training in charities.
 With an MA in Information Studies, her first career in academic libraries also involved teaching and assessing students and planning for courses.
-Joining Helplines Partnership in March 2021, she loves being part of a team, and enjoys meeting, and learning from, people from a wide range of support services.
+Joining Helplines Partnership in March 2021, she enjoys being part of a team, and learning alongside people from a wide range of support services.
 She is always struck by the high levels of skill and commitment offered by helplines.
-She sees human connection, kindness, humour and stability as core to maintaining the quality of life.
-Away from work, Stella volunteers for a charity supporting vulnerable families and loves seeing her family, music, walking and nature.
-This year she created a pond in her garden and was delighted to welcome her first frog.

 Rosie Swan - Helplines Standard Co-ordinator and Assessor